wekempf/wekempf.github.io/input/posts/alerts-in-wyam.md

 It took me a while to figure this out.
 Wyam uses [Markdig](https://github.com/lunet-io/markdig/) for the Markdown processor, which includes several extensions.
 Which extensions are used is controllable via the global metadata `MarkdownExtensions` property, which defaults to "advanced+bootstrap".
-The "advanced" part of that includes many extensions, but the important one here is the extension for custom containers and special attributes.
+The "advanced" part of that includes many extensions, but the important ones here are the extension for custom containers and special attributes.
 Combined, they let you code an alert like this:

 ```markdown